 Remortgaging is much simpler than buying a new home because the deeds of the property already exist in your name.
 If you decide to switch deals with your current lender, the process is even simpler.
-However, to get the best deal, it’s always best to speak to a professional mortgage broker who can scour the market for you.TaylorMade Finance will provide a personalised remortgage solution, designed specifically to fit your needs and circumstances.
+However, to get the best deal, it’s always best to speak to a professional mortgage broker who can scour the market for you.TaylorMade Finance are Manchester's leading mortgage brokers, we will provide a personalised remortgage solution, designed specifically to fit your needs and circumstances.

 Buying a home

 Taking the plunge and buying a home is a massive, exhilarating step but it can be a pretty intensive, confusing experience, especially if it’s your first purchase.
-The best thing to do is speak to a reputable mortgage advisor at TaylorMade who can talk you through the entire process and lead you every step of the way.
+The best thing to do is speak to a reputable mortgage advisor at TaylorMade, Our Manchester based mortgage brokers can talk you through the entire process and lead you every step of the way.

 Getting the best deal on the market is paramount and is what we strive to do for every customer.
 We completely manage the process by liaising with lenders, valuers and solicitors on your behalf.